PridaLab/rippl-AI/README.md

 The `rippl_AI.predict()` input and output variables are:

 * Mandatory inputs:
 	- `LFP`: LFP recorded data (`np.array`: `n_samples` x `n_channels`).
 Although there are no restrictions in `n_channels`, some considerations should be taken into account (see `channels`).
-Data does not need to be normalized, because it will be internally be z-scored (see `aux.process_LFP()`).
+Data does not need to be normalized, because it will be internally be z-scored (see `aux_fcn.process_LFP()`).
 	- `sf`: sampling frequency (in Hz).

 * Optional inputs:
-	- `arch`:
+	- `arch`: Name of the AI architecture to use (`string`).
+It can be: `CNN1D`, `CNN2D`, `LSTM`, `SVM` or `XGBOOST`.
-	- `model_number`:
+	- `model_number`: Number of the model to use (`integer`).
+There are five different models for each architecture, sorted by performance, being `1` the best, and `5` the last.
 	- `channels`: Channels to be used for detection (`np.array` or `list`: `1` x `8`).
 This is the most senstive parameter, because models will be looking for specific spatial features over all channels.
+Counting starts in `0`.
 The two main remarks are:
 		* All models have been trained to look at features in the pyramidal layer (SP), so for them to work at their maximum potential, the selected channels would ideally be centered in the SP, with a postive deflection on the first channels (upper channels) and a negative deflection on the last channels (lower channels).
 The image above can be used as a visual reference of how to choose channels.
 		* For all combinations of `architectures` and `model_numbers`, `channels` **has to be of size 8**.
 There is only one exception, for `architecture = 2D-CNN` with `models = {3, 4, 5}`, that needs to have **3 channels**.
 		* If you are using a high-density probe, then we recommend to use equi-distant channels from the beginning to the end of the SP.
 For example, for Neuropixels in mice, a good set of channels would be `pyr_channel` + [-8,-6,-4,-2,0,2,4,6].
 		* In the case of linear probes or tetrodes, there are not enough density to cover the SP with 8 channels.
 For that, interpolation or recorded channels can be done without compromising performance.
 New artificial interpolated channels will be add to the LFP wherever there is a `-1` in `channels`.
 For example, if `pyr_channel=11` in your linear probe, so that 10 is in _stratum oriens_ and 12 in _stratum radiatum_, then we could define `channels=[10,-1,-1,11,-1,-1,-1,12]`, where 2nd and 3rd channels will be an interpolation of SO and SP channels, and 5th to 7th an interpolation of SP and SR channels.
 For tetrodes, organising channels according to their spatial profile is very convenient to assure best performance.
-These interpolations are done using the function `aux.interpolate_channels()`.
+These interpolations are done using the function `aux_fcn.interpolate_channels()`.
-		* Several examples of all these usages can be found in the [examples_detection/](https://github.com/PridaLab/rippl-AI/blob/main/examples_detection/) folder.
+		* Several examples of all these usages can be found in the [examples_detection.ipynb](https://github.com/PridaLab/rippl-AI/blob/main/examples_detection.ipynb) python notebook.

 * Output:
 	- `SWR_prob`: model output for every sample of the LFP (`np.array`: `n_samples` x 1).
 It can be interpreted as the confidence or probability of a SWR event, so values close to 0 mean that the `model` is certain that there are not SWRs, and values close to 1 that the model is very sure that there is a SWR hapenning.